skandlab/cite/README.md

 To estimate the relative flow of signaling between cancer and stromal cell compartments, the RC score was used.
 Ligand-receptor complex activity was approximated using the product of ligand and receptor gene expression inferred for the given compartments (in linear scale).

-See [Ghoshdastider et al., Data-driven inference of crosstalk in the tumor microenvironment, bioRxiv, 2020.] (https://www.biorxiv.org/content/10.1101/835512v1)

 ---

 ## Made with